adobe-apiplatform/user-sync.py/docs/en/success-guide/install_sync.md

 On Windows, you will need to install Python.
 As of this writing, version 2.7.13 is recommended.
 Windows and Python need to be 64 bit versions.

-On Windows, you also are very likely to need to set an environment variable PEX_ROOT to C:\user_sync\.pex.
+On Windows, you also are very likely to need to set an environment variable PEX\_ROOT to C:\\pex.
 This is needed to work around Windows pathname length limits.

+Note: Setting PEX\_ROOT may not be necessary if:

+- You are running Windows 10
+- You are running Python 3.6 or later, 64 bit version (also called X86-64, for AMD64), and
+- You have enabled the long pathname support in Windows 10 as described in the Maximum Path Length Limitation section of this [Microsoft Dev Note](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx?#maxpath).
+You can also enable long pathname support by pressing the button in the Python Windows executable installer (in the final dialog box, when installation finishes) that performs this action.

+If these conditions are met, you can run without setting PEX\_ROOT.

 Initial steps: